algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 ##### treegen package

-A custom package for generating and solving a tree structure related to tank blending.
+A custom package for generating and solving a tree[^4] structure related to tank blending.

 - **Data structure**